KAJI - User Guide

 Here are some key pointers:

-. - All list commands have the same command word
+- All list commands have the same command word list.

 Example: